honeycrux/GigaChader/README.md

 - Check if the defined subroute is added under `routes/index.ts` You can use tools like [Insomnia](https://insomnia.rest/) to make API calls for test.

-### Backend: Protecting Routes
+### Backend: User Information / Protecting Routes
-A user validation middleware (`backend/middlewares/auth.ts`) runs before calling any route in the application.
+A user validation middleware (`backend/middlewares/auth.ts`) runs before calling any route in the application, populating `res.locals` with user and session information if exists.

 Check for absence of a session using the condition `!res.locals.session || !res.locals.user`.
 Check user information using the `res.locals.user` object.

+Besides checking manually, there is a shorthand to use a middleware for routes that should respond with "403 (Forbidden)" when the user role level is not enough.
+In that case, one should add a [route middleware](https://ts-rest.com/docs/express/middleware#route-middleware).
+The object `protectedRoute` containing protection middleware for each user level can be imported from the file `backend/middlewares/auth.ts`.

+## Backend: Media Upload
+> Media upload is hard.

+Media are uploaded to Azure Blob Storage.

+When using storage programmatically from routes, please use defined functions on `/backend/lib/mediaHandler.ts`.
+Please avoid directly calling the underlying `/backend/lib/storage.ts`.

+See `/routes/(example-of-media-upload).ts` as an example for defining a route that needs to handle image uploading.

 ### Backend: Database Model & Migration
 To change the database model, change the prisma model file (`backend/prisma/schema.prisma`).
 Then, update the code type definition by running `npx prisma generate`, and update the database schema by running `npx prisma db push`.